salgue441/Snake-Game/README.md

 # Snake Game

-Recreation of the snake game with python:
+Recreation of the snake game with python.
-# Snake-Game